PrefectHQ/prefect/docs/ui/cloud.md

 - User accounts: personal accounts for working in Prefect Cloud.
 - Workspaces: isolated environments for your flows and deployments.
+- Collaborators: invite others to work in your workspace.

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-workspace-dashboard.png)